The Weyl problem for unbounded convex domains in $\HH^3$: Introduction and main results

 \subsubsection{Convex subsets with a quasicircle at infinity}

 One of the simplest cases that can be considered is when $U$ is the complement of a quasi-circle in $\CP^1$, and $h$ is a complete metric of constant curvature $K\in (-1,0)$ on $U$.
 The corresponding special cases of Theorem \ref{tm:main} (together with a dual result with the induced metric replaced by the third fundamental form) is the main result of \cite{convexhull}.
 (Note that the result of \cite{convexhull} on the induced metrics also covers the case $K=-1$, where the convex subset $\Omega$ is the convex hull of its ideal boundary.)
+Recently, this existence result was extended to metrics of variable curvature by Abderrahim Mesbah \cite{mesbah2024}.

-The statements of Theorem A and Theorem B in \cite{convexhull} superficially appear quite different from the statement of Theorem \ref{tm:main}, since it concerns the possibility to prescribe the ``gluing map'' at infinity between the induced metrics on the two connected components of the boundary of a domain, with induced metric of constant curvature, which has as boundary at infinity a quasicircle.
-A moment of reflection shows however that Theorem B of \cite{convexhull} is the special case of Theorem \ref{tm:main} when $U$ is the complement of a quasicircle in $\CP^1$ and $h$ has constant curvature $K\in (-1,0)$.
+The statements of Theorem A and Theorem B in \cite{convexhull} appear superficially quite different from the statement of Theorem \ref{tm:main}, since it concerns the possibility to prescribe the ``gluing map'' at infinity between the induced metrics on the two connected components of the boundary of a domain, with induced metric of constant curvature, which has as boundary at infinity a quasicircle.
+A moment of reflection shows however that Theorem B of \cite{convexhull} is the special case of Theorem \ref{tm:main} when $U$ is the complement of a quasicircle in $\CP^1$ and $h$ has constant curvature $K\in (-1,0)$, with the choice of a gluing map equivalent, through conformal welding, to the choice of the quasicircle which is the complement of $U$ in $\CP^1$ .